gabssnake/observablehq-docs/docs/fundamentals/getting-started.md

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="https://static.observableusercontent.com/files/76408ac762f2c821dfeeda57b59f044cb3844bf9a1556240a60c1f0ebcb6f4c87d774e4109c3bc198ac1c76118757cd7bbe3dc427b1001423b6592d32968fbdb"
- alt="Screen capture of a user working in Observable, importing a chart function from the D3 collection then replacing the example data with their own to create their own chart." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+ alt="Screen capture of a user working in Observable, importing a chart function from the D3 collection then replacing the example data with their own to create their own chart." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 The video above shows an example of an [import](https://observablehq.com/@observablehq/import?collection=@observablehq/notebook-fundamentals).
 Observable lets you quickly reuse content by importing named cells from other notebooks.
 Most often you'll import code and functions for reuse, but imports are versatile — you can also import charts, inputs, tables, text, or even data.
 This works with community notebooks, as well as private notebooks within a team.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="https://static.observableusercontent.com/files/d9e7ac8a7d87eae5c097521fe33eb471c4a989657663f168a710fde5d44ac146517c2b2827a3ccf0fe7f669de91457ba18bf3ab7ba88628bf71f2724aa51f56d"
- alt="Screen capture of an Observable user writing a function, choosing Copy Import from the cell menu, then importing and using the function in another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+ alt="Screen capture of an Observable user writing a function, choosing Copy Import from the cell menu, then importing and using the function in another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 With content from thousands of community-contributed Observable notebooks available for reuse, how can you focus your search to find what you need?
 Check out our guide for [searching on Observable](https://observablehq.com/@observablehq/searching-on-observable) and visit a couple of our favorite links: